SpikeThatMike/MicroORMSharp/README.md

 - MySQL uses `LIMIT ...
 OFFSET ...`
 - SQL Server uses `ORDER BY ...
 OFFSET ...
 ROWS FETCH NEXT ...
 ROWS ONLY`

-For SQL Server pagination a ORDER BY clause is required, if you do not specify one, it will fall back to the identity column or the first column when no identity is found.
+For SQL Server pagination a `ORDER BY` clause is required, if none is specified, it will fall back to the identity column or the first column when no identity is found.

 ### Timeout and cancellation token
-You can set timeout and cancellation token per query or default them
+Set timeout and cancellation token per query or default for all operations
 ```csharp
 var customers = await Database.Query<Customer>()
     .SetTimeout(30)